Augustan literature: Philosophy and religious writing

 Also in contrast to the Restoration, when philosophy in England was fully dominated by John Locke, the 18th century had a vigorous competition among followers of Locke.
 Bishop Berkeley extended Locke's emphasis on perception to argue that perception entirely solves the Cartesian problem of subjective and objective knowledge by saying "to be is to be perceived".
-Only, Berkeley argued, those things that are perceived by a consciousness are real.
-For Berkeley, the persistence of matter rests in the fact that God perceives those things that humans are not, that a living and continually aware, attentive, and involved God is the only rational explanation for the existence of objective matter.
+Only those things, Berkeley argued, that are perceived by a consciousness are real.
+For Berkeley, the persistence of matter rests in the fact that God perceives those things that humans do not, that a living and continually aware, attentive, and involved God is the only rational explanation for the existence of objective matter.
 In essence, then, Berkeley's scepticism leads to faith.
 David Hume, on the other hand, took empiricist scepticism to its extremes, and he was the most radically empiricist philosopher of the period.
-He attacked surmise and unexamined premises wherever he found them, and his scepticism pointed out metaphysics in areas that other empiricists had assumed were material.
+He attacked surmised and unexamined premises wherever he found them, and his scepticism pointed out metaphysics in areas that other empiricists had assumed were material.
 Hume doggedly refused to enter into questions of his personal faith in the divine, but he assaulted the logic and assumptions of theodicy and cosmogeny, and he concentrated on the provable and empirical in a way that would lead to utilitarianism and naturalism later.

 In social and political philosophy, economics underlies much of the debate.
 Bernard de Mandeville's The Fable of the Bees (1714) became a centre-point of controversy regarding trade, morality, and social ethics.
 Mandeville argued that wastefulness, lust, pride, and all the other "private" vices were good for the society at large, for each led the individual to employ others, to spend freely, and to free capital to flow through the economy.
 Mandeville's work is full of paradox and is meant, at least partially, to problematize what he saw as the naïve philosophy of human progress and inherent virtue.
 However, Mandeville's arguments, initially an attack on graft of the War of the Spanish Succession, would be quoted often by economists who wished to strip morality away from questions of trade.